portasynthinca3/boss/README.md

 Currently, the OS does not display anything on the screen.
 Instead, refer to serial output that's relayed to the terminal.

-### No, I wanna run it on bare hardware
-Please don't.
-Run `make` and make a FAT32 disk image from `boot/esp` yourself.
-Note, again, that the OS currently only outputs to the serial port, thus you won't be able to see anything on the screen.

-### I need an ISO
-The OS is not anywhere near the state where I'm comfortable with releasing a ready-to-run ISO to the general public.

 ## Credits
 A huge thank you to @thecaralice and @polina4096 for helping me understand Rust.